 3. Request Savings from non-RFP Suppliers– certain items will not be included in the RFP process, as they are already single-sourced at the required quantities.
 However, due to the savings achieved in other spend categories, we can legitimately ask vendors to provide savings without issuing RFPs, by packaging it as a holistic supply-chain optimization project.
 We have issued letters like the one shown below (see figure 3) and realized savings, without formally conducting the RFP process:

 4. Optimize Client’s Supplier Network– lastly, there may be opportunities to simplify the supplier network, reducing costs, which get passed on to the client.
 For example, we have found opportunities to direct ship materials from the supplier to our client’s production sites, bypassing the distributor network and significantly reducing costs (see figure 4):

-The phrase “I’m a Procurement SME” probably never captivated an audience at a cocktail party but having a robust sourcing methodology can significantly add value, whether post-merger or a mature organization.
+The phrase “I’m a Procurement SME” probably never captivated an audience at a cocktail party, but having a robust sourcing methodology can significantly add value, whether post-merger or in a mature organization.
 DPO&Co can help you Combine & Conquer to reduce costs and complexity.